chrs-m/weather-app-react-ts/README.md

 # A clean and simple weather app.

-## Just search for a city and get the forecast
+## Search for a city and get the forecast

 ```
-Made in React with TypeScript and SCSS.
+- Made in React with TypeScript and SCSS.

-Using MetaWeather API for weather data.
+- Using MetaWeather API for weather data.
 ```